UMD-AOSC/DA_Tutorial/README.md

 and 1-layer ocean), in which multiple scales must be addressed simultaneously.
 The code has been developed for and by the class of
 AOSC658E at the University of Maryland to study CDA.

+~Professor Stephen G. Penny
+Currently:
+Research Scientist
+NOAA Physical Sciences Laboratory (PSL) at the NOAA Earth Systems Research Laboratories (ESRL) in Boulder, CO, USA and
+Cooperative Institute for Research in Environmental Sciences at the University of Colorado Boulder

-~Professor Stephen G. Penny, University of Maryland College Park
+(Formerly: Professor, University of Maryland College Park)